-Within 3 business days of receiving the information regarding the allegation:
+Within three (3) business days of receiving the information regarding the allegation:

 - a.
 The Program Director concludes that non-academic misconduct was unfounded. - b.
-The Program Director concludes that there is sufficient evidence to support the claim and reports the information to the Vice President of Student Services within 3 business days. - c.
-Proceed to step 2.
+The student may acknowledge the behavior occurred. - c.
+The Program Director concludes that there is sufficient evidence to support the claim and reports the information to the Vice President of Student Services within three (3) business days.